Non-Rapid Eye Movement Sleep Arousal Disorders

 - Window protection

-- Removing dangerous objects, such as guns or sharp objects, from bedroom area
+- Removing dangerous objects, such as guns or sharp objects, from the bedroom area

 - Locking doors and windows